ggonnella/fastsubtrees/genomes-attributes-viewer/README.md

-# Genome Attribute Viewer
+# Genomes Attributes Viewer

-Genome Attribute Viewer is an example application that is built on top of fastsubtrees to depict its usage.
+Genomes Attributes Viewer is an example application that is built on top of fastsubtrees to depict its usage.
 The application consists of a comparison page to compare the attributes like genome size or GC content for two or more organisms.